Klamath County Is Home To Over 350 Bird Species.

 As a major waterfowl and wetland species nesting site, and stopover and wintering areas for various species, the Klamath Basin is located along the Pacific Flyway, the largest flyway in North America.
 In winter, you are likely to view the largest concentration of Bald Eagles in the lower 48 states.

-Predictably you can see Tundra Swans, Snow Geese, Canada Geese, egrets, herons, hawks, owls, grebes, and many more at one or more of the six National Wildlife Refuges in our area, or many other birding hotspots in Klamath County.
+You may see Tundra Swans, Snow Geese, Canada Geese, egrets, herons, hawks, owls, grebes, and many more species at one or more of the six National Wildlife Refuges in our area, or many other birding hotspots in Klamath County.
 Be sure to check out our birding resources to help you plan your trip and see real-time birding recommendations.

 National Wildlife Refuges

 - Lonesome Duck for World Class Birding and Wildlife Watching: Lonesome Duck is a nature lover’s dream.
 Bird watching is a major attraction.
-Lonesome Duck Ranch is located near the north end of the Klamath Basin along the Pacific Flyway with over 350 species recorded for the Basin.
-The ranch itself is a great birding destination.
-It is nestled in the sagebrush and Ponderosa along the beautiful Williamson River and at the base of the mountain that forms the eastern wall of the Klamath Basin.
+Lonesome Duck Ranch is located near the north end of the Klamath Basin along the Pacific Flyway.
+The ranch itself is a great birding destination and nestled in the sagebrush and Ponderosa along the beautiful Williamson River.